Animal consciousness: Pain or suffering

-Further arguments revolve around the ability of animals to feel pain or suffering.
-Suffering implies consciousness.
-If animals can be shown to suffer in a way similar or identical to humans, many of the arguments against human suffering could then, presumably, be extended to animals.
-Others have argued that pain can be demonstrated by adverse reactions to negative stimuli that are non-purposeful or even maladaptive.
-One such reaction is transmarginal inhibition, a phenomenon observed in humans and some animals akin to mental breakdown.
+Further arguments revolve around the ability of animals to feel pain or suffering, which implies consciousness.
+If animals can be shown to suffer in ways comparable to humans, ethical arguments against human suffering may be extended to animals.
+Some scholars argue that pain can be inferred from non-purposeful or maladaptive reactions to negative stimuli.
+One such reaction is transmarginal inhibition, a phenomenon observed in both humans and some animals that resembles mental breakdown.